What are grommets?

 You will be given drops for some Ciloxin drops.
 Please apply 3 drops, 3 times per day for 3 days.

 Post-op follow up

-You will typically have a follow up appointment 4-6 weeks after surgery, along with a hearing test with our audiologist.
-You will then be seen every 6 months until the grommets are out, the hearing has returned to normal and the eardrum has healed.
-For people living long distances away, you have the option of following up with your local GP and contacting us if there are any concerns.
+You will typically have a follow up appointment 6-8 weeks after surgery, along with a hearing test with our audiologist.
+You will then be seen every 12 months until the grommets are out, the hearing has returned to normal and the eardrum has healed.
+You will get a post op appointment card with the time and date of your appointment.
+Please contact the rooms if you have any concerns.

 You can still get infections with grommets in.
 This will be apparent with foul-smelling discharge from the ear.
 If this occurs, contact your GP and start some topical antibiotic drops (Ciloxin) to the affected ear.
 Use the drops for 3-5 days.
-If the discharge persists beyond 5 days, please contact Dr Jefferson’s rooms on (02) 4955 8044.
+If the discharge persists beyond 5 days, please contact my rooms on (02) 4955 8044.